oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 :    syntactic construct which enables a message string to refer to a location mentioned in the document.

 Empty Array
-:    array that contains no elements, and so has a length of 0.
+:    array that contains no elements, and so has a length of zero.

 Empty Object
 :    object that contains no properties.

 Empty String
-:    string that contains no characters, and so has a length of 0.
+:    string that contains no characters, and so has a length of zero.

 (End) User
 :    person who uses the information in a document to investigate, triage, or resolve results.